Alboneh/flask-main/README.md

 ![plot](./static/cloudimage2.png)

 - ### 1.
 Creating Flask App to load model from Machine Learning
+  - Create simple flask api with the name `api.py`
   - save model and dataset for Machine learning in same directory as `api.py`
   - Load the model in `api.py`
   - create endpoint and test model by running flask using `python api.py` to run it locally and getting predicted data using local ip.